-Student kills 3, wounds 8 at Oxford High School in Michigan
+Student shoots, kills 3, wounds 8 at Michigan high school

 “Some were very scared, hiding under their desks and texting us, ‘We’re safe, we’re OK.
 We heard gunshots, but we’re OK.’
 They were trying to calm us, at least that’s how it felt,” he said.

-Associated Press writers Corey Williams in West Bloomfield, Michigan, Kathleen Foody in Chicago, Josh Boak in Rosemount, Minnesota, and David Aguilar in Oxford Township contributed to this report.
+Associated Press writers Corey Williams in West Bloomfield, Michigan, David Aguilar in Oxford Township, Kathleen Foody in Chicago, and Josh Boak in Rosemount, Minnesota, contributed to this report.